saturngod/mangareader-to-ebook/README.md

 You will get epub file in output folder

+You can provide multiple folders :

     $python makepub.py Bleach_480 Bleach_481 Bleach_482

-You can provide multiple folders or (linux only) :
+or even (linux only) :

     $python makepub.py Bleach/*/

 Bleach/ being the folder containing chapter folders

 You can resize images to fit your e-reader resolution with --resize width height

 Example for a kobo touch:

-    $python makepub.py Bleach_480 Bleach_481 Bleach_482 --resize 600 800
+    $python makepub.py Bleach_482 --resize 600 800

 Use this to get best quality when your e-reader has lower resolution than original image's Only available with jpg image format

 ## Make PDF